Options vs. Stocks: Key Takeaways

 You could tinker with the strike price, sending it further out of the money.
 But doing so will likely reduce your chances of making a profit.

-When you’re deciding any part of your trading strategy, the best thing is to look at your trading journal for evidence.
-If you’re choosing to focus on options vs. stocks, the first thing to look at is your returns.
+When you’re deciding on a trading strategy, look at your trading journal to see where you excel.
+If you’re choosing to focus on options vs. stocks, look at your track record with each strategy.

-For me the choice is obvious.
+For me the choice is obvious — I love trading penny stocks.
+That’s my go-to niche.
 But the reason I teach isn’t to create clones of me…

 I teach so my students have the tools to become the traders they want to be.